JulioAquinoDev/EmployeeManagement/README.md

 # Employee management

-## Project developed in the Web Programming course at University San Francisco.
+## Project developed in the Web Programming course at San Francisco University.